szilard/benchm-databases/README.md

 with reach visualization, statistical modeling etc. On the other hand, they are limited to data sizes that fit in RAM, run single-threaded, and unlike the other systems do not have a query optimizer.

-MySQL/Postgres have been designed for mixed OLTP/analytical workloads and any given query runs on one processor core only (though the database can use multiple cores to run different queries).
+MySQL/Postgres have been designed for mixed OLTP/analytical workloads but any given query runs on one processor core only (though the database can use multiple cores to run different queries).

-The analytical databases and the "big data" systems can scale-out to multiple nodes.
+The analytical databases and the "big data" systems can scale-out to multiple nodes (and use all cores on them).
 The analytical databases have shared-nothing architecture, columnar storage, compression and are specifically designed for large aggregations and joins.

 Hive/Spark are based on the map-reduce paradigm, SQL operations are translated to